FELA: A Multi-Agent Evolutionary System for Feature Engineering of Industrial Event Log Data: Experiment

 \subsubsection{Metrics}

 The feature engineering for FELA and the LLM-FE baseline is optimized using the AUC-score, which we denote as the target metric \(\mathcal{R}\) in Equation~\eqref{equ: target}.
-The generated features of all methods are then evaluated using a Random Forest classifier by default, with performance reported across five standard metrics: Accuracy, Precision, Recall, F1-score, and AUC.
+The generated features of all methods are then evaluated using a Random Forest classifier by default. { The performance is reported across the main AUC metric and four auxiliary metrics, including Accuracy, Precision, Recall, and F1-score. }